Who Is Austin Tice?

 What Is “Night Out For Austin Tice?”

-A coalition of restaurants are joining The National Press Club, The Washington Post, Georgetown University and Reporters Without Borders to raise awareness of Austin’s case AND raise more reward money through the Night Out program.
-The program encourages restaurants to offer a percentage of the revenue raised from the Night Out promotion at their restaurant on May 2, 2019.
-To commit, they must complete and sign a pledge form.
-In exchange, the restaurant will benefit from advertising/marketing and publicity related to the Night Out program, which encourages diners to support participating restaurants.
+A coalition of restaurants are joining The National Press Club and its Press Freedom Partners to raise awareness of Austin’s case AND raise more reward money through the Night Out program.
+The program encourages restaurants to offer a Night Out promotion at their restaurant on July 14, 2020.
+To participate, we are asking restaurants and businesses to pay a one-time “registration fee” in the form of a flat $500 donation or pledge to donate a portion of their proceeds from their July 14 service.
+Once registered, participants will receive a package of promotional materials to display in their restaurants or storefronts and be listed as an official partner in all future advertising/marketing and publicity related to the Night Out program, which encourages diners to support participating restaurants.

 Why Support This Program?